santibaricco/Lending-CLub---Credit-Default-Prediction/README.md

 # Lending-CLub---Credit-Default-Prediction
-Analysis EDA and training of ML to determine probability of a p2p loan to be paid.
+Analysis EDA and training of several ML models (Logistic Regression, XQBoost, NN and Meta Model) to determine the probability of a p2p loan of falling being charged off.
+Selection of a diversified portfolio of credits according to the expected return calculated using our selected model.